Central Foundation Boys' School: Key stage groups

-Pupils enter at Year 7, aged 11 years old, with a current intake of 150 boys split into eight forms of under 20 pupils per form group.
+Pupils enter at Year 7, aged 11 years old, with a current intake of 150 boys split into 7 forms of under 20 pupils per form group.
 This number has fluctuated regularly throughout the history of the school to reflect the surrounding area.
 In their first three years they undertake a prescribed timetable of subjects and sit exams at the end of each year.
 In Year 10 the boys enter Key Stage 4 and begin preparing for their GCSE certificates.
 This involves choosing optional subjects alongside core subjects of English, maths and science.
 Exams are sat at the end of Year 11.
 Pupils can then choose to continue onto sixth form or leave the school.

-The sixth form is shared with three other schools and is known as the Islington Sixth Form Consortium.
-The other three schools are St Aloysius' College, Highbury Fields School and Highbury Grove School.
-As the sixth form is shared between all four sites, it is co-educational to accommodate the girls from Highbury Fields and mixed intake from Highbury Grove.
-If students choose A Level, they will be based at one of the four schools but may move between sites during the day for different subjects whereas the BTEC courses are entirely taught on-site at Central Foundation.